 In recent years, nations like Iceland and Norway have found their way into the fold, and now the PDC Nordic & Baltic can proudly announce Estonia as a new addition to the tour.

-With the tour also having visited Lithuania in 2018, the Nordic & Baltic Pro Tour will now complete the full circle across the Baltic countries.
+With the tour also having visited Lithuania in 2018, the PDC Nordic & Baltic Pro Tour will now complete the full circle across the Baltic countries.

 “It is with great pleasure that we welcome Estonia as a host country for PDC Nordic & Baltic.
 Following a rising number of Estonian players competing in our Pro Tours across the Nordic and Baltic countries, and following an approach from Estonia itself, we have decided that our final Pro Tour tournaments of 2026 will be held in Estonia,” says PDC Nordic & Baltic chairman Michael Frydendahl.